-If you love refreshing lemon desserts, you are going to adore these simple cheesecake made with almond crust and zesty lemon filling.
+If you love refreshing summer desserts, you are going to adore these simple cheesecake made with almond crust and zesty lemon filling.

 This cheesecake amazingly well combine zesty lemon flavour with nuttiness of almonds.
 Almond praline sprinkled on the top adds some crunch to the velvety cream.

 This cheesecake is so easy to make, the recipe require only 30 minutes.
 Plus, no water bath needed!
 The hardest thing would be to wait the cheesecake to cool in the fridge.
 But once served, you will adore these amazing lemony cheesecake.